Zamboanga City: Executive

-Zamboanga City is the third oldest city in the Philippines, with a mayor–council form of government.
+Zamboanga City is the third-oldest city in the Philippines, with a mayor–council form of government.

-The city government of Zamboanga was in a commission form shortly between 1912 and 1914 with Christopher Frederick Bader as the appointed mayor.
-It then was replaced by a municipal form of government headed by a municipal mayor assisted by a municipal vice-president.
+The city government of Zamboanga was in a commission form between 1912 and 1914, with Christopher Frederick Bader as the appointed mayor.
+It was then replaced by a municipal form of government headed by a municipal mayor assisted by a municipal vice-president.

 When the City Charter of Zamboanga was signed on October 12, 1936, the municipal government was converted into a city one headed by a mayor appointed by the President of the Philippine Commonwealth.

-With the passage of Republic Act No. 1210 on April 29, 1955, the position of mayor became elective and the post of vice mayor was created.
+With the passage of Republic Act No. 1210 on April 29, 1955, the position of mayor became elective, and the post of vice mayor was created.

 Representation in Congress

 Zamboanga City received its own representation for the Philippine Congress in 1984 when the Regular Batasang Pambansa was convened.
-Previously, the city was part of the representation of the Zamboanga Province from 1935 to 1953, of Zamboanga del Sur from 1953 to 1972 and in Zamboanga Peninsula from 1978 to 1984.
+Previously, the city was part of the representation of the Zamboanga Province from 1935 to 1953, of Zamboanga del Sur from 1953 to 1972, and in Zamboanga Peninsula from 1978 to 1984.

-The former lone congressional district was further divided into two separate districts: the West Coast, comprises from the City Proper to Barangay Limpapa is represented by Congressman Khymer Adan Olaso, while in the East Coast, comprises from Barangay Tetuán to Barangay Licomo is represented by Congressman Manuel Jose "Mannix" Dalipe.
+The former lone congressional district was further divided into two separate districts: the West Coast, comprises from the City Proper to Barangay Limpapa is represented by Congresswoman Katrina R. Chua, while in the East Coast, comprises from Barangay Tetuán to Barangay Licomo is represented by Congressman Jerry Perez.

-The city's population had reached to 774,407 people since 2007.
+The city's population had reached 774,407 people since 2007.
 Under Republic Act 9269, Zamboanga City is qualified to have its third district in the House of Representatives.
 However, in 2008, the formation of Zamboanga City's Third District was then opposed by the local majority block of the city council.